Judge halts South Carolina’s new stricter abortion law until state Supreme Court review

-COLUMBIA, S.C. -- A judge on Friday put a temporary halt to South Carolina's new law banning most abortions around six weeks of pregnancy until the state Supreme Court can review the measure.
+COLUMBIA, S.C. -- A judge put South Carolina’s new law banning most abortions around six weeks of pregnancy on hold Friday until the state Supreme Court can review the measure, giving providers a temporary reprieve in a region that has enacted strict limits on the procedure.

 The ruling by Judge Clifton Newman came just about 24 hours after Gov. Henry McMaster signed the bill.
 The decision means South Carolina reverts back to a ban at about 20 weeks after fertilization.